Johns Creek, Georgia: History

 In 1981, a group of Georgia Institute of Technology graduates bought 1700 acre of farmland and woods near McGinnis Ferry and Medlock Bridge Roads for a high-tech office park.
 The new office park was to mirror one built in 1970 in nearby Peachtree Corners, known as Technology Park/Atlanta.
 Spotting tiny Johns Creek on an old map, they named their mixed-use, master-planned community "Technology Park/Johns Creek".
 This is the first reference to Johns Creek as a place.
 The area grew over the years to become the home of 200 companies – many of them Fortune 500 firms – with nearly 11,000 people spread over 6000000 sqft of office, retail and industrial space.
 With the jobs came houses and shopping centers, and the population increased to about 60,000.

 By 2000, a grassroots movement to incorporate the Johns Creek area into a city was slowly developing.
 Residents wanted more control over issues such as traffic, growth, development and quality of life.
 They also sought a level of service that was a challenge for the sprawling Fulton County to provide.
 Following the nearby city of Sandy Springs’ successful incorporation in 2005, a legislative campaign was started to incorporate the Johns Creek community.
 House Bill 1321 was passed by the state legislature, signed by Gov. Sonny Perdue in March 2006, and approved by the residents of northeast Fulton County in a July 18, 2006 voter referendum.
 In November 2006, the city's first elected officials were voted into office, with the City of Johns Creek becoming official December 1, 2006.

 Newtown Elementary School, built in 1929, is Johns Creek's only listing on the National Register of Historic Places.
 It was listed in August 2006, with location described as "near Alpharetta", before Johns Creek's incorporation was completed.

-In 2017, an iHeartJC initiative has been growing to have the city's residential, business and innovation ecosystem develop a long-term strength and identity in healthcare innovation and wellness.
+In 2017, an iHeartJC initiative founded by local resident has been growing to have the city's residential, business and innovation ecosystem develop a long-term strength and identity in healthcare innovation and wellness.
 The resolution passed a year later.
-Since then, the city has had over 700 companies and 1400 professionals in lifesciences as well as 450 companies and 13,000 jobs in healthcare, including recently Boston Scientific move, build, or work there.
+Since then, the city has had over 700 companies and 1400 professionals in life sciences as well as 450 companies and 13,000 jobs in healthcare, including recently Boston Scientific move, build, or work there.
 In 2022, the group was renamed Johns Creek Vitality.